MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-allocate-capacity-addons.md

 ### Unassign an add-on from the Power Platform admin center

 1. Sign in to the Power Platform admin center and select **Resources** > **Capacity**.
-2. Select the **Add-ons** tab.
+3. Select **Manage** in the **Add-ons** section.
-3. Select **Manage**.
-4. Find your environment and remove the AI Builder Credits allocation that was assigned earlier in this article.
+4. Find your environment and remove the AI Builder credits allocation that was assigned earlier in this article.
 5. Select **Save**.

 # [PowerShell](#tab/PowerShell)